The Jerusalem church was such that it was not inherently susceptible to falling for such a lie. After all,

 Paul Althaus (Theology professor at Göttingen): “In Jerusalem, one could not think of the grave as empty without being certain, without there being testimony, that it had been found empty.”
 [Die Wahrheit des kirchlichen Osterglaubens (Bertelsmann, 1940), 23.]
 (As cited/translated by Dale Allison).

-No early Christian would even try to spin such a lie.
-This is especially true of anyone lying to the Jerusalem church.
-After all, any would-be liars would be aware of the following:
+No early Christian would even try to spin such a lie (this is especially true of anyone lying to the Jerusalem church).
+After all, • …the Jerusalem church is famously more informed than any would-be informer.1

-The Jerusalem church's belief was _actually _grounded in Mary's testimony.
-(After all, the Mk 16:1-8 report that “Mary saw Jesus's tomb empty” had already originated/formed from _within _the Jerusalem church[Forthcoming], specifically in c.
-AD 30[Forthcoming], and specifically by Mary Magdalene1).
-This is relevant because Mary's autobiographical report that she discovered Jesus's tomb empty was not a lie[Forthcoming].
+The Jerusalem church's belief was actually grounded in Mary's testimony.
+(After all, the Mk 16:1-8 report that “Mary saw Jesus's tomb empty” had already originated/formed from _within _the Jerusalem church, specifically in c.
+AD 30, and specifically by Mary Magdalene1).
+This is relevant because Mary's autobiographical report that she discovered Jesus's tomb empty was not a lie.